hexarobi/stand-lua-auto-updater/README.md

 For main scripts, the Stand built-in `SCRIPT_RELPATH` will work without any modification.
 For dependency lib files, graphic files, etc... this can be further configured.

+#### `check_interval` (Optional, default=86400)

+The number of seconds to wait after a success auto-update check, before doing another on startup.
+Defaults to daily update checks.

 #### `verify_file_begins_with` (Optional, default=nil)

 This verifies the file downloaded begins with the specified string.